 Lottery Questions and Answers

-What about CNM classes I took while I was in high school?
+- What about CNM Dual Credit classes I took while I was in high school?

-I have disabilities, how does this affect my Lottery award?
+- I have a disability, how does that affect my Lottery award?

-Where can I find out more and read all the Lottery requirements?
+- Where can I find out more and read all Lottery requirement?

 New Mexico residents who have just earned a New Mexico high school diploma or completed the high school equivalency credential, such as the GED, need to attend college immediately and start working toward the Legislative Lottery Scholarship.
 What you do in your first term of college will determine if you qualify.
 The Lottery is awarded beginning in the second term of college to students who meet all requirements.

 Your Qualifying Term is the first term immediately after receiving your New Mexico high school diploma or equivalency credential, such as the GED.
 Lottery eligibility is based on credits and grades earned during the Qualifying Term only.

 In the Qualifying Term you must earn a minimum of 12 credits at CNM with a 2.5 Grade Point Average (GPA) or higher to be considered for the Lottery.
 Credits earned can be college level, a course number of 1000 or higher, or developmental classes with a course number from 0750 to 0999.
 To establish your GPA you must take and complete at least one class of 1000 or higher and receive a traditional letter grade.
 Your Qualifying Term GPA is based on the average of all traditional grades received in that term.

 - Credits are earned by successfully completing classes.
 You earn credits in classes with traditional grades and credit/no credit classes of 0750 level or higher.
 Classes completed with grades of F, NC, I, W, and AU, as well as classes below 0750 level and ESL do not count toward credits earned.